 (a) We acquired Applebee's International, Inc. on November 29, 2007.
-The results of operations of Applebee's International, Inc. have been included in our consolidated operating results since the date of the acquisition.
+The results of operations of Applebee's International, Inc. have been included in our consolidated operating

 (b) Effective December 11, 2008, the Company suspended payments of dividends to common stockholders.